 Development issues for prayer:

 - Christian involvement in aid and development.
-Since 1966, a number of Christian relief and development agencies have ministered to the blind, maimed, sick, deprived, illiterate and needy, in the name and Spirit of the Lord Jesus.
-Many Christians - most of them in humanitarian capacities - work to serve the people of Afghanistan.
+From 1966, a number of Christian relief and development agencies ministered to the blind, maimed, sick, deprived, illiterate and needy, in the name and Spirit of the Lord Jesus.
+Many Christians - most of them in humanitarian capacities - worked to serve the people of Afghanistan.
 Practical demonstrations of Christian care and love impress many Afghans, breaking down prejudices and preparing hearts for the gospel.
-In addition to the tragedies of lives lost, enforced reductions of personnel and even withdrawal of entire organizations from the country caused a great loss of many effective workers.
-Pray for both courage in the face of adversity and wisdom to know how best to demonstrate Christ's love to the Afghan people.
+Some ministering in Christ’s name were kidnapped, others martyred, and entire organisations fled or withdrew from Afghanistan – a sadly repeated tragedy for a country with so many needs.
+Pray for God to re-open this land so that Christians might once again bring help and hope to its people.

 Afghanistan is one of the least reached countries in the world.
 There are 48,000 mosques but not a single church building.
 Pray for the 70 unreached peoples of this land, especially for the following groups:

 - Pashtuns.
 They number over 40% of the Afghan population and are politically dominant.
+They comprise the bulk of the Taliban.
 Pashtun on both sides of the Afghanistan-Pakistan border comprise what has been called the largest Muslim tribal society in the world - as many as 46 million people in over 30 major sub-tribes.
 Christians among them remain few, though urban, educated Pashtuns in exile have shown some response.
 Pray that multitudes might be released from fear, prejudice, the strongholds of Islam and pride in pashtunwali (their tribal code of honour); there is evidence of an intense spiritual battle for breakthrough among this people.
+But should breakthrough come, it could transform both Afghanistan and Pakistan, and indeed the entire Muslim world!

 - Tajiks in the northeast.
 Speaking Dari (a form of Persian), they are closely related to the Pashtuns.
 Some Tajik groups were among the last people to resist the Taliban, yet they remain over 99% Muslim.
 Pray for their spiritual freedom.